Assistive Technology Resources

 Student using a laptop outside

-There are many accessibility features in Microsoft Office products.
+There are many accessibility features built-in to Microsoft Office products.
 Cornell students have free access to Microsoft Office!

 This is a list of free, low cost, or built-in assistive technology resources that can be utilized by anyone.